GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 These files contain different resources:

 - **project** ([`projects`](../../../modules/project)): the "[host projects](https://cloud.google.com/vpc/docs/shared-vpc)" containing the VPCs and enabling the required APIs.
-- **VPCs** ([`net-vpc`](../../../modules/net-vpc)): manage the subnets, the explicit routes for `{private,restricted}.googleapis.com` and the DNS inbound policy (for the trusted landing VPC).
-Non-infrastructural subnets are created leveraging "resource factories": the configuration is separated from the module that implements it, and stored in a well-structured file.
-To add a new subnet, simply create a new file in the `data_folder` directory defined in the module, following the examples found in the [Fabric `net-vpc` documentation](../../../modules/net-vpc#subnet-factory).
+- **VPCs** ([`net-vpc`](../../../modules/net-vpc)): manages the subnets, the explicit routes for `{private,restricted}.googleapis.com` and the DNS inbound policy for the trusted landing VPC.
+Non-infrastructural subnets are created leveraging resource factories.
 Sample subnets are shipped in [data/subnets](./data/subnets) and can be easily customized to fit users' needs.
 [PSA](https://cloud.google.com/vpc/docs/configure-private-services-access#allocating-range) are configured by the variable `psa_ranges` if managed services are needed.
 - **Cloud NAT** ([`net-cloudnat`](../../../modules/net-cloudnat)) (in the untrusted landing VPC only): it manages the networking infrastructure required to enable the Internet egress.

 ### VPNs